redth-org/BTProgressHUD/README.md

 SVProgressHUD (and BTProgressHUD) is a clean and easy-to-use HUD meant to display the progress of an ongoing task.

-This is also available in the [Xamarin Component Store](https://components.xamarin.com/view/btprogresshud/).

 If you need this for Xamarin.Android, [redth has a very similar component](https://github.com/Redth/AndHUD)

 ## Installation

-* Grab the .cs files, and the images, and add them to your project.
-* Use it :)
+Install the NuGet package [BTProgressHUD][nuget]

 ## TODO

 * The progress HUD is not Accessability-aware, which would be very good to add.
-The ObjC code for this is still in the project, just commented out.

 ## Usage